Oats

 ⏱ Blood Sugar Timeline

-- 2–3 hr: Blood sugar levels may start to stabilize
+- 2–3 hr: Blood sugar levels remain stable

 — BCDF community member